In a nutshell, Give!Guide is Portland's easiest path to end-of-year giving. The campaign begins on November 1 and closes at midnight December 31.

 Donations made through the Give!Guide website are tracked by organization as soon as the transaction is made.
 The Give!Guide website also will report which organizations are leading in specific categories, such as total donations and most donors under 35.

-Every year, with the exception of 2020, Give!Guide’s Skidmore Prize recognizes Portlanders 35 and under who are shaping our collective community through their work and long-term dedication to nonprofits that serve causes critical to the growth and vitality of Portland and its surroundings.
+WW's Skidmore Prize recognizes Portlanders 35 and under who are shaping our collective community through their work and long-term dedication to nonprofits that serve causes critical to the growth and vitality of Portland and its surroundings.

 The prize is intended to reward humble excellence, to encourage recipients to continue working in the nonprofit world and to inspire younger generations to go from “potential” to the real deal in terms of taking action and modeling what it means to be an active participant in the community we all have a stake in.

 Skidmore Prize winners are chosen from a pool of individuals who are nominated by their peers and coworkers.
 A selection committee then chooses eight or nine finalists to interview, and selects four of the finalists as winners.
+This year we were so impressed we picked five winners!

 Give!Guide's nonprofits are chosen by a community-comprised selection committee each year.
 To be considered the organization must